-Subject to Idaho Code provisions and applicable Federal statutes and regulations, official documents of the Panhandle Health District may be examined after filing of proper written request filed in the office of the Director at the address above.
-Among others, health-related and personnel- related records are generally not subject to public disclosure.
-Additional public records information may be obtained by contacting the Director's office.
-(3-27-07) 006. -- 009.
-(RESERVED) 010.
-DEFINITIONS.
-The terms used in this Code shall be interpreted consistent with the definitions set forth in this section.
-The Board may, by rule, provide such other definitions as may be necessary to clarify this Code or to supplement definitions established by state laws or rules.
-(7-1-93) 01.
-Board.
+01. Board.
 The Board of Panhandle Health District 1.

-(7-1-93) 02.
+- O2.
 Code.
 Environmental Health Code of Panhandle Health District 1, including the several sections which follow and the entire series of rules now and hereinafter adopted by the Board and by the State Board of Health and Welfare.
-(7-1-93) 03.
+(7-1-21)T - O3.
 Floathouse.
 A watercraft that is not self-propelled and with a dwelling place on it for habitation by human beings, whether said habitat is seasonal, itinerant, temporary, or permanent; and whether the floathouse is attached to land, floating free in the water, or tied to a fixed structure.
-(7-1-93) 04.
+(7-1-21)T - 04.
 Health Officer.
-As used in this Code shall mean the Director of Panhandle Health District 1, or any agent or employee thereof whose duties include enforcement of any provision of this Code.
-(7-1-93) 05.
+Means the Director of Panhandle Health District 1, or any agent or employee thereof whose duties include enforcement of any provision of this Code.
+(7-1-21)T - 05.
 Public Sewage Treatment Facility.
 Any sewage collection and treatment system with more than two (2) individual service connections.
-(7-1-93) 06.
+(7-1-21)T - 06.
 Variance.
 A grant of relief from the literal application of a Panhandle Health District 1 rule upon a showing that undue hardship, related to unique characteristics of a site, would result from literal adherence to such rule.
+(7-1-21)T

-(7-1-93) 011. -- 099.
-(RESERVED) 100.
-WATER QUALITY CONTROL.
+100. WATER QUALITY CONTROL.

-01. Sewage and Waste Disposal: Political Subdivisions.
+O1.
+Sewage and Waste Disposal: Political Subdivisions.
 Any political subdivision within the District may enter into a sewage management plan agreement with the District, the purpose of which will be to establish permanent sewage disposal practices that will fulfill the needs and goals of the political subdivision and the responsibilities of the District.
-The Board shall have authority to enforce the provisions of sewage management plan agreements.
-(7-1-93) 02.
-Sewage and Waste Disposal: Prohibited Conditions.
-(7-1-93) a.
-Domestic sewage, septage, sanitary sewage, industrial waste, agricultural waste, sewage effluent, or human excreta shall not be allowed to remain open to the atmosphere or on the surface of the ground in such a manner so as to be a source of noxious or offensive odors, to be dangerous to health, or to be a public nuisance.
-(7-1-93) b.
-Domestic sewage, sanitary sewage, septage, industrial sewage, industrial waste, agricultural waste, sewage effluent, or human excreta shall not be allowed to endanger any source or supply of drinking water, or cause damage to any public or private property.
-(7-1-93) c.
-Raw or untreated sewage, septage, or industrial waste, or agricultural waste shall not be allowed in any body of water, water course, or any underground water drain, any storm water drain, channel, or other surface water drain.
-(7-1-93) 101. -- 109.
-(RESERVED) 110.
-SEWAGE DISPOSAL ON THE RATHDRUM PRAIRIE IN KOOTENAI COUNTY, IDAHO.
+The Board has authority to enforce the provisions of sewage management plan agreements.
+(7-1-21)T

+02. Sewage and Waste Disposal: Prohibited Conditions.

+- a.
+Domestic sewage, septage, sanitary sewage, industrial waste, agricultural waste, sewage effluent, or human excreta is not allowed to remain open to the atmosphere or on the surface of the ground in such a manner so as to be a source of noxious or offensive odors, to be dangerous to health, or to be a public nuisance.
+(7-1-21)T - b.
+Domestic sewage, sanitary sewage, septage, industrial sewage, industrial waste, agricultural waste, sewage effluent, or human excreta is not allowed to endanger any source or supply of drinking water, or cause damage to any public or private property.
+(7-1-21)T - c.
+Raw or untreated sewage, septage, or industrial waste, or agricultural waste is not allowed in any body of water, water course, or any underground water drain, any storm water drain, channel, or other surface water drain.

+110. SEWAGE DISPOSAL ON THE RATHDRUM PRAIRIE IN KOOTENAI COUNTY, IDAHO.